cerdo03/cerdo03/README.md

 - 🌱 I’m currently learning **Android Development**

-- 👯 I’m looking to collaborate on **Machine learning and Data Science projects**
+- 👯 I’m looking to collaborate on **Android Development and Machine Learning projects**

 - 👨‍💻 All of my projects are available at [https://github.com/cerdo03](https://github.com/cerdo03)